use-ink/ink-docs/docs/basics/cross-contract-calling.md

 cargo contract upload --manifest-path other_contract/Cargo.toml --suri //Alice
 ```

-If succesful, this will output in a `code_hash` similar to:
+If successful, this will output in a `code_hash` similar to:

 ```
 Code hash "0x74a610235df4ff0161f0247e4c9d73934b70c1520d24ef843f9df9fcc3e63caa"